 In 2018, the Town of Palm Beach entered into a Beach Management Agreement (BMA) with the DEP, in conjunction with the Florida Fish and Wildlife Conservation Commission (FWC) to coordinate beach management activities.
-Annual BMA stakeholder meetings are held at Town Hall to make any necessary updates to programming and/or lists.
-The BMA was last updated in 2021 and a public hearing on the agreement was recently held in August 2023, and no changes were made to the BMA.
+Annual BMA stakeholder meetings are held at Town Hall to report and make any necessary updates to programming and processes.
+The BMA was last updated in 2021.
+A public hearing on the agreement was last held in August 2023.
+No changes were made to the BMA.
 The BMA process establishes the regulatory responsibilities of the DEP with other state and federal agencies, and the public to create a streamlined program to protect the environment and to provide net ecosystem benefits pursuant to §403.0752(2)(a), Fla.
-Stat..5
+Stat..5 management of the coastal system rather than the conventional project-by-project permitting process.
+For this reason, the BMA improves comprehensive coastal management and results in a net ecosystem benefit to the coastal system through cell-wide monitoring of resources, improved inlet bypassing, and efficient use of beach quality sand.6

 The BMA purpose is to coordinate and facilitate flexible permitting for beach management and to achieve net ecosystem benefits and related public objectives for the Town of Palm Beach and affected area.
-The BMA's approach to authorizing projects and activities is centered on regional management of the coastal system rather than the conventional project-by-project permitting process.
-For this reason, the BMA improves comprehensive coastal management and results in a net ecosystem benefit to the coastal system through cell-wide monitoring of resources, improved inlet bypassing, and efficient use of beach quality sand.6
+The BMA's approach to authorizing projects and activities is centered on regional

 The primary goal of the BMA is to define mutually agreeable methods among the DEP, local municipalities, and stakeholders for coastal erosion control, natural community protection, and monitoring protocols in pursuit of regional management of Palm Beach Island's coastal system, while providing net ecosystem benefits to the "cell", which encompasses all of the eight (8) Reaches.
-7 Prior to the BMA, beach erosion control and inlet management activities are regulated, project by project, through the DEP's Joint Coastal Permitting (JCP) Program.
-Beach erosion control activities, such as beach restoration and nourishment projects, require three (3) forms of authorization: coastal construction permits (Chapter 161, F.S.), environmental resource permits (Part IV Chapter 373, F.S.), and proprietary authorization to use sovereign submerged lands (Chapters 253 and 258, F.S.).
+7 Prior to the BMA, beach erosion control and inlet management activities were regulated, project by project, through the DEP's Joint Coastal Permitting (JCP) Program.
+Beach erosion control activities, such as beach restoration and nourishment projects, required three (3) forms of authorization: coastal construction permits (Chapter 161, F.S.), environmental resource permits (Part IV Chapter 373, F.S.), and proprietary authorization to use sovereign submerged lands (Chapters 253 and 258, F.S.).
 The JCP consolidates these authorizations into one (1) permit and serves as the final determination of consistency with Florida's Coastal Zone Management Program (CZM) and water quality certification under the Clean Water Act.
 The BMA seeks to improve techniques for managing the sand resources and beach erosion within Palm Beach Island.8